 Blogging From Experience

 I made a commitment to myself earlier this to only blog from experience.
 What does that mean?
-It means that everything you read here at ibraininc.com is something I’ve done.
+It means that everything you read here at wpdude.com is something I’ve done.
 No theory, no hypothetical situations, just things I really have experience with.

 As a result I think my writing has improved, I think I can help you the reader and I’m definitely getting more feedback and shares when I blog from experience.